gkovacs/cfy/readme.md

 ## More Examples

 You will find more examples in [`example.js`](https://github.com/gkovacs/ycall/blob/master/example.js) (for interop with normal callback-based async functions) and [`example_node.js`](https://github.com/gkovacs/ycall/blob/master/example_node.js) (for interop with node-style nodeback-based async functions).
+The unit tests include examples of usage from Livescript.

 ## Credits